 The first survey (Wave 1) was conducted between October and December 2022.

-The second survey (Wave 2) is being conducted during April – May 2023.
+The second survey (Wave 2) was conducted during April – June 2023.

 The survey can be completed online or by phone.